j4k0xb/webcrack/README.md

 - ⌨️ **TypeScript** - All code is written in TypeScript
 - 🧪 **Tests** - To make sure nothing breaks

-## ‼️ Warning ‼️

-vm2 was recently deprecated and has unfixable [critical sandbox escape vulnerabilities](https://github.com/patriksimek/vm2/issues/533).
-Use the cli/api for deobfuscation at your own risk, the online version should be safe.

 ## Command Line Interface

 ```bash